How long will it take to notice improvement?

-Unlike dry-needling, acupuncture involves very minimal needle stimulation.
+When done by a qualified acupuncturist, needling insertion involves very minimal stimulation.
 The hair fine pins are quickly inserted to the correct depth and then left for the duration of the treatment.

 Because of the low trauma associated with the insertion of such fine and sharp needles, the level of pain felt with each insertion, and bleeding at the site is generally non-existent.

 As you relax more with each consecutive treatment, sensations may range between subtle tingling, to warmth, to surges or aches and can be felt in other areas internally than just the needle site.

 Are there any risks with acupuncture?

 The risks associated with acupuncture are very minimal when administered by a qualified practitioner, however due to the invasive nature of needle administration some subtle effects can result.

 These include: bruising, itching, aching or sharpness at the needle site.
 Prolonged pain, aggravation of symptoms or infection at the needle site, which is rare but can happen.